-RFX 770
+RFX 880

-RFSoC PCIe Card
+RFSoC Ethernet Card

-ADC Options
+ADC Front End Options

 The RFSoC chip at 5 GSPS offers a 2.5 GHz bandwidth at up to 6 GHz.
 Aliasing challenges require filtering in the path.
-The card's Wideband configuration targets customers willing to provide most filtering and amplification external to the card.
-BittWare provides a DC block and a 6 GHz LPF.
-The RFX 770 has build options for on-card bandpass filtering and amplification with filters available for Nyquist 1, 2, and most of 3.
-BittWare also offers the RFX 771 with a mixer and LO for up and down conversion up to 35 GHz.
+The RFX 880's "Wideband" configuration targets customers willing to provide all filtering and amplification external to the card.
+The RFX 880 also offers build options for on-card filtering and amplification with filters available for Nyquist 1, 2 and most of 3.
+BittWare also offers the RFX 881 with a mixer and LO for up and down conversion up to 35 GHz.